Assembly bias in the local PNG halo bias and its implication for $f_{\rm NL}$ constraints: Consequences for constraints

 Considerations about how galaxies populate halos as a function of mass and concentration are currently ignored when deciding which $\bphi(b_1)$ relation to assume in $\fnl$ constraints, but our simple analysis here highlights that this needs to be corrected in the future given the strong impact this can have on the $\fnl$ bounds.
-This message is not specific to the BOSS DR12 samples, and applies generically to any tracer of the large-scale structure that can be used to constrain $\fnl$ (including emission line galaxies, quasars, neutral Hydrogen, etc.).
+In particular, given the current uncertainties on the concentration-mass relation of the host halos of BOSS DR12 galaxies, Fig.~\ref{fig:boss} shows that it is premature to claim a certain constraining power on $\fnl$ from these data.
+Note that this message is not specific to the BOSS DR12 samples, and applies generically to any tracer of the large-scale structure that can be used to constrain $\fnl$ (including emission line galaxies, quasars, neutral Hydrogen, etc.).
 The discussion in this section adds on to other analyses and discussions in the literature \cite{Reid:2010, 2019JCAP...09..010C, 2020JCAP...12..031B, 2020JCAP...12..013B, 2022JCAP...01..033B, 2022arXiv220505673B} that have been calling attention to the need to improve our current knowledge about the $\bphi(b_1)$ relation in order to be able to reliably and competitively constrain $\fnl$ using galaxy data.

-Along the same lines, it is important to stress that, in fact, the significance of detection (SoD) of $\fnl \neq 0$ is not affected by different assumptions on $\bphi$.
+Along the same lines, it is important to stress that, in fact, the significance of detection of $\fnl \neq 0$ is not affected by different assumptions on $\bphi$.
 Indeed, the various constraints shown on the right of Fig.~\ref{fig:boss} all {\it detect} $\fnl \neq 0$ at $\approx 1\sigma$.
-In assessing the SoD, however, the appropriate thing to do is to constrain the parameter combination $\bphi\fnl$, and not $\fnl$ (see Refs.~\cite{2020JCAP...12..031B, 2020JCAP...12..013B} for discussions about the pros and cons of this approach).
-We note further that prior knowledge on the $\bphi$ parameter is still useful even in this case to ensure the target samples do not have $|\bphi| \ll 1$, or equivalently, that they {\it do have} $|\bphi| \gg 1$ to maximize the signal-to-noise of the detection.
+In assessing the significance of detection, however, the appropriate thing to do is to constrain the parameter combination $\fnl\bphi$, and not $\fnl$ (see Refs.~\cite{2020JCAP...12..031B, 2020JCAP...12..013B} for discussions about the pros and cons of this approach).
+Constraints on $\fnl\bphi$ do not strictly require $\bphi$ priors, but some knowledge of the $\bphi(b_1)$ relation is still useful to target samples with $|\bphi| \gg 1$ to maximize the signal-to-noise of the detection.
+In fact, a general characterization of trends on the $\bphi-b_1$ plane (as opposed to very precise knowledge of the $\bphi(b_1)$ relation) can prove sufficient to identify which tracers are best in terms of significance of detection.
+However, should future constraints on $\fnl\bphi$ remain compatible with zero like ours here, then the precision and accuracy of the $\bphi$ priors become critical to determine the upper bounds on $|\fnl|$.